stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/google-sheets-object.md

 source-type: "saas"
 docs-name: "google-sheets" # This should be whatever integration.name is.
 Ex: LinkedIn Ads is linkedin-ads

-property-description: ""
-## Used to create a description for the object that doesn't adhere to the standard in _developers/connect/api/documentation/api-form-properties.html
-## See the Heap object for an example

 # -------------------------- #
 #      OBJECT ATTRIBUTES     #